 SNRIs are not known to have any serious adverse interactions when combined with alcohol, though general symptoms of drowsiness and reduced alertness are likely.

-SSRIs are the most commonly prescribed antidepressant, as they are highly effective at treating depression and typically cause fewer adverse side effects that some of the other types of antidepressants.
+SSRIs are the most commonly prescribed antidepressant, as they are highly effective at treating depression and typically cause fewer adverse side effects than some of the other types of antidepressants.
 SSRIs work by blocking the absorption of serotonin in the brain, which allows messages to be more freely sent and received throughout the brain.
 The intended result is a better and more stable mood.

 Common SSRIs include: